- Unvented and air sealed attic with open-cell polyurethane spray-foam insulation (R-19).

 Energy Efficiency and Innovation

-As one of the NAHB’s official show homes, The New American Home (TNAH) 2021 is a symbol of energy efficiency and innovation.
+As one of the NAHB’s official show homes, The New American Home (TNAH) 2022 is a symbol of energy efficiency and innovation.
 The home exhibits innovative products from manufacturers all over the world.
-TNAH 2021 is designed to exceed the requirements for certification to the Emerald level of the National Green Building Standard™.
+TNAH 2022 exceeded the requirements for certification to the Emerald level of the National Green Building Standard™.
 Its energy-efficient features can be used in homes in a hot climate at any price point with similar energy savings.
-The home received the EPA ENERGY STAR® for Homes, DOE’s Zero Energy Ready Home, as well as the EPA’s Indoor airPLUS certifications.
+The home has received the EPA ENERGY STAR® for Homes certification as well as the EPA’s Indoor airPLUS certification.

-Two Trails, Inc. worked closely with Phil Kean Homes to ensure energy efficiency and innovation in TNAH 2021.
-Without the solar array, this home has a HERS Index of 42.
-The home will incorporate, high-efficient LG solar panels to power its electrical systems, which is projected to provide 100% of the annual electric energy needs for the home!
+Two Trails, Inc. worked closely with Envy Homes to ensure energy efficiency and innovation in TNAH 2022.
+Without the solar array, this home had a projected HERS Index of 61, it is designed to be 39% more efficient than the average new code-built home.
+The home incorporated, high-efficient LG solar panels to power its electrical systems, which will provide 100% of the annual electric energy needs for the home!
+The final HERS rating for this home is -15.

 Water Efficiency Features

-In addition to energy savings, this home is designed to achieve an estimated 50% reduction from baseline in water use.
-This remarkable water use reduction is made possible using low-flow water fixtures, natural indigenous landscaping, and a high- efficient irrigation system.
+In addition to energy savings, this home was designed to achieve an estimated 50% reduction from baseline in water use.
+This remarkable water use reduction is made possible using low-flow water fixtures, natural indigenous landscaping, and a high-efficient irrigation system.
 Water saving features include:

 - Kohler low-flow, EPA WaterSense certified 1.5 GPM lavatory faucets and an average of 1.28 GPF toilets provides the indoor water use reduction